New once-daily pill may improve kidney transplant outcomes

 Summary

-This study compares a once-daily anti-rejection drug (Envarsus XR) to a twice-daily drug (tacrolimus) in 78 adults receiving a first kidney transplant.
-The goal is to see if Envarsus XR reduces hidden rejection and improves immune system markers in the blood.
-Participants will be monitored for changes in donor-specific antibodies and kidney function.
+This study compares a once-daily anti-rejection drug (Envarsus XR) to the standard twice-daily drug in 78 adults receiving a kidney transplant.
+The goal is to see if the once-daily option reduces hidden rejection and improves immune system markers.
+Participants will be followed for changes in donor-specific antibodies and kidney function.

 Get updates